apotenza92/docktor/README.md

 ## Building from Source

 1. Clone the repository
-2. Open `DockAppExpose.xcodeproj` in Xcode
+2. Open `DockActioner.xcodeproj` in Xcode
 3. Build and run (⌘R)
 4. The app will be staged to `/Applications` automatically